S4.4 - PZ Tables as Federated Datasets

 Preliminary tests using Parsl to handle the parallelization and using the photo-z code LePHARE were carried out in 2021-2022.
 In mid-2022, the development team started an investigation to evaluate the possibility of reusing RAIL (open source code, developed by DESC) infrastructure to support the production of photo-z tables.

 An initial set of scripts to automatize the preparation of input data and the execution of the RAIL estimate module at LIneA's HPC environment is available on the PZ Compute's repository on GitHub.
-It supports two photo-z algorithms: BPZ and FlexZBoost.
-LIneA team will contribute to RAIL development by implementing the wrapper of the photo-z algorithm recommended by DM if it still needs to be implemented at the time.
+It started supporting two photo-z algorithms, BPZ and FlexZBoost, then was expanded to include GPz, TPZ, and LePHARE.

-Scalability tests using the initial version of the pipeline on DP0.2 data yielded the first runtime and storage benchmarks.
-A detailed report with test results is available in this document.
-Some highlights are:
+Scalability tests on DP0.2 data yielded the first runtime and storage benchmarks.
+Detailed reports with test results are available in these two documents:

 • For 40 billion objects, around 267 thousand files are expected.